School bus, 2 vehicles involved in serious crash in New Jersey

 NewsCopter 7 video showed the bus and a dark-colored SUV collided.
 A second vehicle was off the road a short distance from the accident scene and appeared to have been T-boned.

-The driver of one of the vehicles remained trapped for more than an hour after accident.
+The driver of one of the vehicles remained trapped for more than an hour after the crash.

 Three others in that vehicle were taken to the hospital, officials said.